hackstub/grist-widget/README.md

 ## How to replicate our setup

-To use this repository for your own Grist instance, you need to copy all the files to your own hosting provider and recreate the manifest.json file used by Grist.
+To use this repository for your own Grist instance, first you need to have `yarn` installed.
+Then, to copy all the files to your own hosting provider and recreate the manifest.json file used by Grist.

 ```bash
 yarn install